joshuamschultz/Rails_App_Style_Guide/README.md

 ### Create custom patterns
 To create custom patterns like buttons, breadcrumbs, alert messages, etc., create a new .html file and add your HTML markup into the file.

-Save the file as `pattern-name.html` into the `markup/patterns` directory inside of your `style-guide` directory.
+Save the file as `pattern-name.html` into the `markup/patterns` directory inside of your `lib/assets/style-guide` directory.

 You should now be able to see the new patterns at `yoursite.com/style-guide/`